Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 Very low-birth-weight infants may benefit from the addition of a methylxanthine (eg, aminophylline, theophylline, caffeine) during the weaning process.
 Methylxanthines are central nervous system–mediated respiratory stimulants that increase ventilatory effort and may reduce apneic and bradycardic episodes that may interfere with successful weaning.
 Caffeine is the preferred agent because it is better tolerated, easier to give, safer, and requires less monitoring.

-Corticosteroids, once used routinely for weaning and treatment of chronic lung disease, are no longer recommended in premature infants because risks (eg, impaired growth, hypertrophic cardiomyopathy) outweigh benefits.
+Corticosteroids, once used routinely for weaning and treatment of chronic lung disease, are no longer recommended in preterm infants because risks (eg, impaired growth, hypertrophic cardiomyopathy) outweigh benefits.
 A possible exception is as a last resort in near-terminal illness, in which case parents should be fully informed of risks.

 ECMO is contraindicated in infants < 34 weeks, < 2 kg, or both because of the risk of intraventricular hemorrhage with systemic heparinization.